What Is a Green Card and What Does it Authorize?

 How is a Green Card Obtained?

 The green card allows an alien to live and work permanently in the United States.
-The holder is entitled to all rights and privileges of any U.S. citizen, including the right to vote, hold elected office, own property, attend school, receive government benefits such as social security and obtain a U.S. passport.
-Green card holders can be deported if they commit certain offenses or violate laws while in the country.
+The holder is entitled to all rights and privileges of any U.S. citizen, including the right to vote, hold elected office, own property, attend school, receive government benefits such as social security, and obtain a U.S. passport.
+Green card holders can be deported if they commit certain offences or violate laws while in the country.

 What Does Admissibility Mean in Relation to Green Card Applications?